This traditional creamy potato salad recipe is the best! Learn how to make easy potato salad for a perfect summer side dish.

 I know it’s super easy to stop at the deli and pick up a container of ready-made potato salad, and I’ve done just that plenty of times, but trust me, you want to learn how to make your own.
 Homemade is so much better!

 While potato salad takes a little time to prepare, there’s nothing difficult about it, and the result is so delicious.
-I’ve included some helpful make ahead ideas to make things even easier.
+I’ve included some helpful make-ahead ideas to make things even easier.
 Try it today!

-About this potato salad:
+About this potato salad

 There’s nothing fancy about the ingredients in this recipe.
 I’m sure you probably have almost everything you need already.

-Choose a thin-skinned, waxy variety of potatoes for the best results, i.e. Yukon Gold, red potatoes, new potatoes, or fingerlings.
+- Potatoes: Choose a thin-skinned, waxy variety of potatoes for the best results, i.e. Yukon Gold, red potatoes, new potatoes, or fingerlings.
 Starchy potatoes such as Idaho or Russet tend to fall apart and will soak up a lot of dressing.
 It’s your choice whether you want to peel the potatoes.
 I like to leave the peelings on.

 Cook your potatoes until they are just tender.
 (Make sure to read the recipe notes for Instant Pot directions.
 I love that you can cook the eggs right with the potatoes with this timesaving method.)
 You’ll want to cool the potatoes down before mixing them with the rest of the ingredients.
+Plan on about an hour (or overnight) for cooling.

 Meanwhile fry up some bacon, or even better, make easy baked bacon.
 Chop the onion, and get it soaking in ice water to remove some of the strong flavor.
 Chop a few stalks of celery, and prepare the dressing.